 - The permanent resident or Canadian citizen makes an application to the immigration department with an “intent to sponsor” and also files sponsored application simultaneously.

 - The immigration department approves or disapproves the application to sponsor

 Sponsoring a child has certain rules to be followed.
 Only children less than 22 years of age can be sponsored and they should be unmarried too.
 Children over 22 years of age can be considered for sponsorship in case their mental or physical condition makes them financially dependent on their parents.

 A sponsor needs to fulfill certain factors which include:

-- Possessing citizenship or permanent residency of Canada
+- Possessing citizenship or permanent residency in Canada

 - Is eighteen (18) or older in age